This post may contain affiliate links. Please read our disclosure policy.

 Baozi in Chinese, or Bánh bao in Vietnamese, are steamed buns stuffed with a sweet or salty filling.
 These buns first appeared in China during the Three Kingdoms period, but they are now available in most Asian countries.
 Bao buns are often served warm as street food, making it the perfect portable meal!

 First, we start by preparing the dough.
 Mix flour, yeast, sugar, salt, oil, and water until it forms a dough.
-You want to use bao flour for this recipe, this flour is more refined and contains tapioca starch as well as baking powder, resulting in a fluffier texture and a whiter color.
+You want to use bao flour for this recipe.
+This flour is more refined and contains tapioca starch as well as baking powder, resulting in a fluffier texture and a whiter color.
 Regular flour could be used, but be aware that the buns won’t be as light and will have a yellow color.

-Once the dough is ready, let it proof for about one and a half hour.
+Once the dough is ready, let it proof for about one and a half hours.
 In the meantime, let’s prepare the filling!

 Sauté aromatics like minced lemongrass, shallots, garlic, and chili.
-Next, add thinly sliced shiitakes and black mushrooms, and finally shredded sweet potato.
-Cook for 7-10 minutes, or until the sweet potato is tender.
+Next, add thinly sliced shiitakes and black mushrooms, and finally, shredded sweet potato.
+Cook for 7-10 minutes or until the sweet potato is tender.

-The final step is the wrapping and steaming.
-Flatten a ball of dough into a thin circle, place the filling on top, and wrap the dough around the filling tightly.
-I recommend checking out this video if you want to see how the process looks like.
+- Place 3 tablespoons of the sweet potato filling in the center, and wrap the dough around the filling tightly.
+I recommend checking out this video if you want to see what the process looks like.

-Steam the buns for about 20 minutes and enjoy warm!
-The bun is almost as tender as a brioche and the filling is salty/sweet, spicy, and super moist!
+- Steam the buns for about 20 minutes and enjoy warm!
+The bun is almost as tender as a brioche, and the filling is salty/sweet, spicy, and super moist!

 Let me know in the comments if you try this recipe!